 How to add a counter of people viewing a product

 - When you are on your dashboard, you’ll want to click on the ‘+’ button.

-- This will open a box that shows you all of the possible skills you can add to your eCommerce site.
+- This will open a box that shows you all of the possible widgets you can add to your eCommerce site.

-- Scroll and then expand the ‘Increase Urgency’ section to find the skill you want to add.
+- Scroll and then expand the 'Increase Urgency' section to find the widget you want to add.

-- The skill is called “Low Stock + Viewer Counter in Product Detail’.
+- The widget is called "Low Stock + Viewer Counter in Product Detail'.

 - the inventory counter,